The debate about the mind–body connection has been around for millennia.

-The diagram above illustrates how MBT work, including top-down and bottom-up pathways.
+The diagram above illustrates how MBT works, including top-down and bottom-up pathways.

-Bottom-up interventions centered on breathing and physical movements such as yoga, tai chi, and qigong stimulate nervous, immune and endocrine systems, resulting in changes in psychological states.
+Bottom-up interventions centered on breathing and physical movements such as yoga, tai chi, and qigong stimulate the nervous, immune, and endocrine systems, resulting in changes in psychological states.

 If you wish for more, our Positive Psychology Toolkit© contains over 300 science-based positive psychology exercises, interventions, questionnaires, and assessments for practitioners to use in their therapy, coaching, or workplace.